Michael-Equi/ROV_Test_Bench/documentation_templates/package_documentation.md

 ## Description

 Pargraph on how this package fits into the overall architecture.
 What its nodes do and what is their general (common) purpose.
 Why do nodes in this package belong in this package?

 ## Build Instructions

-* Anything that needs special care when buidling this package and running the nodes (ex. install)
+* Anything extra steps for buidling this package and running the nodes (ex. install)
   * `sudo apt-get install ...`

 ## Nodes